Pollen Counts in Los Angeles, CA

 Ragweed

-Today, the ragweed pollen count is expected to be 0 grains per cubic meter.
-In the coming days, the ragweed pollen count is expected to rise to 23 grains/㎥ on Tuesday, which is considered to be moderate.
+Today, the ragweed pollen count is expected to be low with a pollen count of 5 grains per cubic meter.
+In the coming days, the ragweed pollen count is expected to decrease to 4 grains/㎥ on Thursday, which is considered to be low.

 Download SVG